aacha0/Portfolio/sql/8 weeks challenge/case 8: fresh segments.md

 <img width="665" alt="Screenshot 2024-03-09 at 10 57 07 PM" src="https://github.com/aacha0/Portfolio/assets/148589444/bb83dd9d-7307-4881-b258-9fcc887bb8f9">

 ## 1. Data Exploration and Cleansing
-### Update the fresh_segments.interest_metrics table by modifying the month_year column to be a date data type with the start of the month
+### Q: Update the fresh_segments.interest_metrics table by modifying the month_year column to be a date data type with the start of the month

 ```sql
 alter table interest_metrics